Reupenny/Agora--Ara-Project/README.md

 ## Project Overview

-Agora is a B2C e-commerce platform for New Zealand specializing in curated items like Art, Vintage Goods, and Collectibles.
+Agora is a B2C e-commerce platform for New Zealand specialising in curated items like Art, Vintage Goods, and Collectibles.
 The website is designed around a seller hierarchy to maintain a professional marketplace: an individual must first register a Seller Account, and this account must be attached to a Business before any items can be listed.

 ## Key Features